RaphaelMemmi/document-word-extractor/README.md

    - While NLTK is suitable for this scenario, I am assuming we want to scale this implementation in the future, in which case using spaCy is much faster.

 ### Docker
 - Harsha informed that the team uses Docker.
 - It provides a neat and easy way to run the code in a consistent environment.
+- I want to demonstrate my proficiency with it.

 ## Project Structure